nguyendangdung/SomeCardGames/README.md

 #**Libraries**

 This application uses Octokit (http://octokit.github.io/) to auto report program errors.
+For information about what this program reports, please refer to the Privacy Information file in this repository.

 Octokit is provided under the MIT License (https://en.wikipedia.org/wiki/MIT_License).

 #**Help Always Wanted**